-Speaker at the Forum de Debates at the 7th Sao Paulo International Biennial of Architecture.
-Held in Sao Paulo, Brazil.
-Speakers: Henrik Valeur, Kolja Nielsen and Sinus Lynge.
+Forum de Debates at the 7th Sao Paulo International Biennial of Architecture, Brazil, 2007.
+Panel: Henrik Valeur, Kolja Nielsen and Sinus Lynge.
 Moderator: Francisco Spadoni.

-Lead speaker at a session entitled “the construction of urban identity” at the 51st IFHP World Congress.
+Session entitled “the construction of urban identity” at the 51st IFHP World Congress in Copenhagen, Denmark, 2007.
 Organized by IFHP, Realdania and the City of Copenhagen.
-Held in Copenhagen, Denmark.
+Panel: Henrik Valeur et.al.

 No surprise, these processes of rapid and extensive urbanization and the associated new urban lifestyles, exert tremendous pressure on both local and global environments.
 But they also produce an urban population somehow lost in transition.